 Additional requirements and restrictions:

-- Markets must discontinue all food sampling activities, including by the glass sales of wine or other alcohols.
+- Food sampling activities, including by the glass sales of wine or other alcohols are not allowed.

 - Markets must cancel activities that promote gatherings, such as demonstrations.